-- Applications that identify a formally designated Act 47 distressed municipality as the applicant or as a project partner will receive priority funding consideration as well as consideration for reduced matching requirements. - Applications from municipalities that are in the process of a consolidation/merger or boundary change or from communities that were recently formed as a result of one of these two processes shall provide a minimum of 25% match.
-If a boundary change is approved by voters, DCED staff may consider waiving this match requirement so that transition costs may be funded. - Other applications GCLGS may deem appropriate given the unique circumstances as presented by the applicant.
+- 1. Applications that identify a formally designated Act 47 distressed municipality as the applicant or as a project partner will receive priority funding consideration as well as consideration for reduced matching requirements. - 2.
+Applications from municipalities that are in the process of a consolidation/merger or boundary change or from communities that were recently formed as a result of one of these two processes shall provide a minimum of 25% match.
+If a boundary change is approved by voters, DCED staff may consider waiving this match requirement so that transition costs may be funded. - 3.
+Applications which demonstrate a significant hardship in terms of municipal finances or other unique circumstances.